kaitlinsinger1/inspace/docs/index.md

 This page houses all of the instructions you will need for using the ACMT to pull measures for your dataset.

-As an InSpace partner, you will be.....
+As an InSpace partner, you will be following our detailed instructions to gather data on the social and built environment surrounding each of your participant's residential address.
+Once data has been gathered, you will share with us the de-identified data, allowing us to examine how built environment factors modify the effect of physical activity interventions.

 For this study, partners will be pulling data from the following datasets:
    -  [The American Community Survey](https://www.census.gov/programs-surveys/acs/about.html)